ca-carr/smart_contracts/module_information.md

 ## Teaching and learning

-There is 21 hours total of contact time, and 129 hours of independent learning. \
+There are at least 19 hours total of contact time, and 131 hours of independent learning. \
 The contact hours are split as follows:
-- 11 hours of lectures; a 1 hour lecture each week, except for reading week
+- 11 hours of lectures; a 1 hour lecture each week, except for reading week (week 6)
-- 10 hours of tutorials; a 2 hour tutorial every other week
+- 8 hours of tutorials; a 2 hour tutorial every other week (weeks 2, 4, 8, 10)

-For the 129 independent study hours, you are expected to complete the homework **TASKS** set in lectures and tutorials, in addition to the time you should set aside for exam revision and group project work.
+For the 131 independent study hours, you are expected to complete the homework **TASKS** set in lectures and tutorials, in addition to the time you should set aside for exam revision and group project work.

+There are also additional hours set aside for help classes and extra lab time later in the module.
+You are encouraged to use this as much as you like.

 ## Guest lectures
 This module will have guest lectures, both in person and online.
 In the event that a lecture is online, information will be provided in advance.
-Guest lectures are announced on the <a href="https://vle.exeter.ac.uk/course/view.php?id=14438" >Timetable accesable via ELE. </a>
+Guest lectures are announced on the ELE page.

 ## Online provision
 The module is run on a face-to-face basis, and there is **no available provision** for online learners.
 However, in order to make it as easy for the students as possible, lecture slides, and recordings are made available online after the lecture.
-Material for the tutorial is also available, however tutorials are not recorded for student privacy reasons.
+Material for the tutorial is also available, however tutorials are not recorded.

 There may be occasions where the tutorials or lectures are online, instead of in-person.
 In this case, you will be informed in advance.